jbcirs/GuestXCodeTest/README.md

 equipment operates, the natural resources are extracted and sent to be refined.
 Our client will provide the data similar to the tables below.</p>

-- Model this data using your favorite modeling tool and populate your model with your own sample/test data.
+a) Model this data using your favorite modeling tool and populate your model with your own sample/test data.
-- Using the sample / test data and data model you created in 5, create sample visualizations using bootstrap / javascript / css that will allow our client to quickly see current reserves, daily extraction, and forecasting of when wells will run dry.
+b) Using the sample / test data and data model you created in 5, create sample visualizations using bootstrap / javascript / css that will allow our client to quickly see current reserves, daily extraction, and forecasting of when wells will run dry.